learning-zone/react-basics/README.md

 ## Q. How to compare oldValues and newValues on React Hooks useEffect?

-We can store old values in a ref since assigning values to them won’t trigger a re-rendering of the component but the value will persist after each render cycle.
+We can store old values in a **ref** since assigning values to them won\'t trigger a re-rendering of the component but the value will persist after each render cycle.

 **Example:**